It’s important to know the signs of alcoholism, especially if you have a loved one who has a problem.

 - A loss of drivers license or legal problems from DUI offenses.

 - Job loss from irresponsible actions.

 - Prison time due to violence or illegal actions that occurred while under the influence of alcohol.

 - Divorce and potential loss of custody of your children.

 - Health problems such as liver disease

 Denial is one of the main defining symptoms of alcoholism.
 Sadly, it’s also one of the biggest obstacles preventing an alcoholic from getting help.
+Alcoholism in relationships becomes frustrating because of this.
 The desire to drink is so strong that the mind finds ways to rationalize drinking, even when the negative outcomes are obvious.
 These excuses will keep the person in ignorance so they can continue to live with their addiction.
 It prevents them from having to look at the truth and it is often protected even after they have begun to lose everything.
 Denial exacerbates alcohol-related problems with work, finances, and relationships.

 - Understating the amount they drink at all costs.

 - When something negative happens because of their drinking, they downplay it.

 - They will complain that family and friends are making a big deal out of nothing.